-Nederland teen Hunter Bartz passes after courageous battle with brain cancer - Port Arthur News
+Nederland teen Hunter Guidry passes after courageous battle with brain cancer - Port Arthur News

 “He is, of course, heart broke but wants to fight,” she said.
 “We’re going to try and raise enough money to do another treatment that insurance doesn’t cover.
 And pray for the best.
 He loves sports.
 He loves his church.
 He is just a big-hearted teenager.
 He’s a good kid.”

-Document: Woman with kids in car shot man outside Wing Stop
+INDICTMENT: Woman with children in car shoots, kills man outside Wing Stop

 A Port Arthur woman whom police believe shot and killed a man outside of a local restaurant was indicted this... read more